Vimalsuresh93/BellyBox/README.md

 6:Contact Admin
 By Entering to this page user will find conatact details of admin to give feedbacks.

-METHODS AND PACKAGES USED
+## METHODS AND PACKAGES USED
->I have used angular material library package & Bootstrap for Styling.
+**>** Angular material library package & Bootstrap for Styling.
->I have used bcrypt for password encryption so that the user password will be safe and cant be visible to anyone.
+**>** bcrypt for password encryption so that the user password will be safe and cant be visible to anyone.
->I have used Json Web token method for secure signup,login procedure since i have gone through the web docs i found that session process is outdated,not secure and in SPA(Single page application ) back end server is stateless or restful API so session process is not a good solution so i have learnt and implemented JWT method upto to a basic level.and it works perfectly. i have used a token expiration duration of 1 hour to increase security of the user.if any unsual acess is made from outside or inside app can make the token expire.it makes app secure.
+**>** Json Web token method for secure signup,login procedure since i have gone through the web docs i found that session process is outdated,not secure and in SPA(Single page application ) back end server is stateless or restful API so session process is not a good solution so i have learnt and implemented JWT method upto to a basic level.and it works perfectly.
+**>** used a token expiration duration of 1 hour to increase security of the user.if any unsual acess is made from outside or inside app can make the token expire.it makes app secure.
->I have implemented all CRUD Operations Sucessfully.
+**>** implemented all CRUD Operations Sucessfully.
->I have used Mongo db atlas cloud Service so that i can access data from anywhere.
+**>** used Mongo db atlas cloud Service so that i can access data from anywhere.

 # FUTURE SCOPE
->Due to short of time i couldnt implement image upload.image upload to cloud database need more time to learn so i am leaving it to future scope.
+**>** Due to short of time i couldnt implement image upload.image upload to cloud database need more time to learn so i am leaving it to future scope.
->GPS API implemention is something very important to this app.so that user will get notifications of nearby donors and eaters.since it take more time and investment i am leaving it to future scope.
+**>** GPS API implemention is something very important to this app.so that user will get notifications of nearby donors and eaters.since it take more time and investment i am leaving it to future scope.
-> To include online interaction between donors&eaters.
+**>** To include online interaction between donors&eaters.
->To include Online money transaction between donor& eater.
+**>**To include Online money transaction between donor& eater.
-CONCLUSION
-This application will have ups and downs since its a new application it needs to tested,and improved gradually.but i am proud to say that if this application is hosted this will make some solution to food wastage.